DaveCaulfield/Zapp/README.md

 ### Colour scheme
    * The colour scheme used is black (#000000) for the background and greenyellow (#ADFF2F) for text.
 A contrasting warm orange and brown graphic is used for the background to the game page.
    * The black background of the landing page gives a premium feel to the site.
-It immediatley helps convey the theme of the game being set in space to the user.
+It immediatley helps convey the theme of the game being set in space and involving a ufo to the user.
-   * Black is also used to frame the game on the game page and mimics an old Arcade game screen adding to the users experience.
+   * Black is also used to frame the game on the game page and mimics an old Arcade game screen adding to the user experience.
    * The greenyellow colour used for the text helps create the sci-fi spaceship retro arcade game style.
 The colour stands out on the black background an is clearly readible to the user throughout the site.
    * The warm orange and brown graphic used as the background to the game area also contrasts with the black frame and gives a warm welcoming feeling to the user.